Formal Specification for Authorization: Clarity Before Implementation

 Making deployments boring with CloudFormation or Terraform

 CloudFormation and Terraform are both tools to describe your infrastructure as code.
 They enable us to easily provision, re-provision and update our infrastructure without losing control of all the changes.
 I’ve used both tools many times in different products, and I was never in a situation that either tools let me down.
 That being said both tools have strengths and weaknesses.
 On the one hand, Terraform configuration files tend to be more concise and readable, on the other hand CloudFormation offers better support for rotating servers.
+In this blog post, I am going to show you how you can use CloudFormation or Terraform for this job and what are the trade-offs of each tool.